AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/tutorials/appium-driver.md

 > [!NOTE]
 > When you are using Keyword driven test approach,
-> the class <xref:AxaFrance.WebEngine.MobileApp.TestSuiteApp> handles automatically app package upload to supported cloud providers.
-> And converts AppId from local path to cloud provider understandable value.
+> the class <xref:AxaFrance.WebEngine.MobileApp.TestSuiteApp> handles automatically app package upload to supported cloud providers and converts AppId from local path to cloud provider understandable value.

 Instead of using <xref:AxaFrance.WebEngine.Web.BrowserFactory> for web based tests, we will use <xref:AxaFrance.WebEngine.MobileApp.AppFactory> for mobile app tests.